hartwigmedical/hmftools/sage/README.md

 - If the patient has a bone marrow donor and reference samples for both patient and donor are avaialable, then SAGE can subtract germline calls from both by setting ref_sample_count = 2.

 Additionally, SAGE can be run in a germline mode by setting the germline sample to be the 'tumor'.
 Please mored details[here](https://github.com/hartwigmedical/hmftools/blob/master/sage/GERMLINE.md).

-## Append mode
-It is possible to append additional reference samples to an existing SAGE VCF file.
-A typical use case would be to append RNA without having to rerun all of SAGE.

-In append mode SAGE only performs the [alt specific base quality recalibration](#1-alt-specific-base-quality-recalibration) and [normal counts and quality](#4-normal-counts-and-quality) steps.
-The supplied SAGE VCF is used to determine the candidate variants and no changes are made to tumor counts, filters, phasing, de-duplication or realignment.

 ## Read context